Words by Daniel Bosley; Pictures by Aishath Naj

 A postscript to this story was later added by pioneering diver Hans Haas, who examined atoll structures in person, concluding that the weight of compacted matter and fresh water had deepened and widened these lagoons over the ages.

 If either of these researchers had asked the people of Fuvahmulah, however, they would have been given a far simpler answer.
-Rather than suggesting that ‘Gnaviyani lagoon’ is the kilhis’ inevitable future, local legend suggests that the centre of the island has already been a lagoon, which was cut off from the ocean by huge boulders which blocked up the channel in the southern area today known as Diyarehi Fannu to leave today’s freshwater lakes.
+Rather than suggesting that ‘Gnaviyani lagoon’ is the kilhis’ inevitable future, local oral tradition suggests that the centre of the island has already been a lagoon, which was cut off from the ocean by huge boulders which blocked up the channel in the southern area today known as Diyarehi Fannu to leave today’s freshwater lakes.

 Most on the island still subscribe to this reverse theory, which comes free with the story of Ambola Keola, a fisherman who once sailed into the lagoon before encountering the curious ‘people of the Hawitta’.
 Further details of this tale are hard to come by today, though they left Thor Heyerdahl convinced after his visit 30 years ago.

 Heyerdahl had himself never seen (or heard of) a lake on a coral island before, despite decades of global exploring.
 Indeed, Fuvahmulah’s puddles seem different from the shallow mangrove lakes found further south in Addu, which lie just inside narrow spits of land separating them from the ocean.
 Bandaara kilhi is said to be 12 feet deep (in a country only 8 feet above sea level), while the Dhadimagi kilhi has a solid rock base just 3-5 feet below the surface.

 In practice, which story people choose to believe makes little difference as human habitation of the island likely to occupy just a tiny fraction of its overall existence.
 Fringing coral reefs are believed to take up to 10,000 years to form.